MatBingo/MatBingo/README.md

 - 📚 I’m currently learning C#

-- 💪🏼 Future Goal: Be able to create entire aplications all from scratch.
+- 💪🏼 Future Goal: Work as a Software developer

 - ⚡ One curiosityabout me: I'm really into RPGs 🤓